integrated-evaluation-framework/IEvaluate-Parent/README.md

 [IEvaluate-API](https://www.github.com/integrated-evaluation-framework/IEvaluate-API) - The API provides a relatively static point of access for extensions to the IEvaluate Framework, most notably through the use of Plugins to introduce new integrations and application types.
-It is recommended that all extension plugins interact as much as possible with classes from this API behaviour consistency is guaranteed
+It is recommended that all extension plugins interact as much as possible with classes from this API as behaviour consistency is guaranteed

 [IEvaluate-Core](https://www.github.com/integrated-evaluation-framework/IEvaluate-Core) - The Integrated Evaluation
 Framework's core functionality and several default implementations of the API